-HypeAuditor can use the collected data itself as an marketing advertiser.
-This Report will be identical to a regular Report provided to any Customer.
-Such Reports are subject to rules and laws applicable to all HypeAuditor activities.
+Data Controller can use the collected data itself as a marketing advertiser.
+Such Data Controller’s report will be identical to a regular Report provided to any Customer.
+Such Reports are subject to laws and regulations applicable to all Data Controller’s activities.

 4. Where and how long personal data is stored for

 We store your data while your account is active.
-Whether your annual subscription expires or you fail to use the credits on time, we will delete your personal data from our systems 1 month from expiration of your annual subscription or when you request such deletion in the frame of exercise your rights (as listed below).
+Whether your annual subscription expires or you fail to use the credits on time, We will delete your personal data from our systems within 1 (one) month after expiration of your annual subscription or when you request such deletion in the frame of exercise your rights (as listed below).

-As stated above, We process information obtained from public sources (open accounts on Instagram, YouTube, TikTok, Twitch).
+As stated above, We process the personal data obtained from public sources (open accounts on Instagram, YouTube, TikTok, Twitch).
 The updates may take up to 20 days.
-If an Influencer deletes their account, We would also delete such information from our systems and make it unavailable to Customers.
-This synchronisation may take up to 1 (one)month from the date the Influencer deleted his/her account on the relevant social networks.
+If an Influencer deletes his/her account, We will also delete such personal data from our systems and make it unavailable to Customers.
+This synchronization may take up to 1 (one)month from the date the Influencer deleted his/her account on the relevant social networks.

 4.3.
 AUDIENCE DATA

 Audience data is only relevant to the Influencer and is kept in an aggregated form together with information about Influencer.
-Once Influencer data is deleted, Audience data of the Influencer is also removed.
+Once Influencer data is deleted, Audience data of the Influencer is also deleted.

-All the Data (both Raw Data and Processed Data) we collect are stored in database secure servers located in Germany and provided by our affiliated company DERFIT ENTERPRISES LIMITED, 25 Martiou, 27, 1st floor, Flat/Office 106, Egkomi,2408, Nicosia, Cyprus), which is independent Data Controller.
+All the Data (both Raw Data and Processed Data) we collect are stored in database controlled and maintained by the company DERFIT ENTERPRISES LIMITED (25 Martiou, 27, 1st floor, Flat/Office 106, Egkomi,2408, Nicosia, Cyprus), which is independent Data Controller.

-This data collection and storage procedure is performed on the basis of a Data Protection Agreement.
+This Data collection and storage procedure is performed on the basis of a Data Processing Agreement.

 5. Security measures used by Us

 All personal data is kept with our third-party processors on secure servers (AWS Amazon, Digital Ocean, and Hetzner), in full compliance with international information security requirements.
-Amazon and Digital Ocean are all in possession of the ISO 27001 Information Security Management System certificates.
+AWS Amazon and Digital Ocean are all in possession of the ISO 27001 Information Security Management System certificates.
 We use the recommended industry practices to keep access to such data secure (mixture of common sense and best practices).